DiffuGR: Generative Document Retrieval with Diffusion Language Models

 \subsection{Implementation Details}

-\textbf{Models and Hyperparameters.} In our experiments, we utilize LLaDA \citep{nie2025large} and Dream \citep{ye2025dream} as the diffusion language models.
+\textbf{Models and Hyperparameters.} In our experiments, we utilize LLaDA~\citep{nie2025large} and Dream~\citep{ye2025dream} as the diffusion language models.
 As for the learnable DocIDs, the length of DocIDs is set as $l=3$ and the size of $i$-th codebook is $K_i=512, i \in \{1,2,3\}$.
-The maximum number of tokens is $12$ for linguistic DocIDs.
+For the MS MARCO dataset, the length of learnable DocIDs is set as $l=4$.
+Beam size is set to 15.
+The maximum number of tokens is $12$ for text-based DocIDs.
 We optimize the model using AdamW and set the learning rate to $5e-4$.
-The batch size is $32$, and the total number of training epochs is $30$.
+DeepSeek-V3 is used for the query augmentation.

 \header{Data Augmentation} Following previous work~\citep{Zhuang2022BridgingTG,Wang2022ANC,Wang2021GPLGP}, we use query generation models to generate synthetic (query, document) pairs for training data augmentation.
 Following~\citet{sun2023learning}, we use the pre-trained query generation model from DocT5Query~\citep{Cheriton2019FromDT} to augment the NQ320K and MS MARCO datasets.
 In query generation, we use nucleus sampling with parameters $p=0.8, t=0.8$ and generate ten queries for each document in the collection.